 Why an MBA?

-Master of business administration–M.B.A.: three little letters on your resume and trade in for big bucks?
+Master of Business Administration–M.B.A.: three little letters on your resume and trade in for big bucks?
 Or just another academic ornament to impress your high school classmates?
 Depending on the decade, or even the year, the M.B.A. degree is either the hottest ticket in town or as passé as confederate currency.

-A more crucial ingredient of the MBA degree is fully equipping the candidate with required parameters and development of related potentialities to do justice to the job.
+A more crucial ingredient of the MBA degree is fully equipping the candidate with the required parameters and development of related potentialities to do justice to the job.
 Prepares students to take a leadership role in business as senior managers in large corporate environments.

 Management provides a solid foundation for facing the challenges of a rapidly changing and highly competitive business environment.
-This course introduces the fundamental management functions of planning, decision-making, organizing, leading, and controlling, as well as the tools and techniques of managing people, processes, projects, and the work environment.
+This course introduces the fundamental management functions of planning, decision-making, organizing, leading, and controlling, as well as the tools and techniques for managing people, processes, projects, and the work environment.
 Students explore current issues in management and gain insights into how successful organizations operate.

 Techies are choosing the MBA route to advance their careers.
 Knowing how to crank out code isn’t enough.

-For programmers, database analysts and lots of other techies, the path to a management job isn’t always a clear one.
+For programmers, database analysts, and lots of other techies, the path to a management job isn’t always a clear one.
 Increasingly, technology pros are choosing another route entirely by pursuing MBA degrees — sometimes in specialized “techno MBA” programs — in order to speed up their march toward the executive suite.

-Business school, with its coursework in finance, marketing, accounting and other topics, offers a way for techies to gain a respected credential in areas in which they have limited knowledge.
+Business school, with its coursework in finance, marketing, accounting, and other topics, offers a way for techies to gain a respected credential in areas in which they have limited knowledge.